Samska/gen-ai-robot-test/README.md

 The focus is that by following this pattern, we have code reusability, facilitated maintenance, separation of responsibilities, and better readability.

-- **tests**: Here you will find all the test scripts, organized by page or endpoint.

-- **keywords**: Keywords are high-level actions that can involve interaction with one or more pages/endpoints.
-Keywords are reusable and can be used in multiple tests.

-- **variables**: Variables are values that are used in various places in our tests.
-By isolating these variables in their own place, we can make our tests more consistent and easy to maintain.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.